oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 | Optimization Report  | minutes         | The FPGA device code is partially compiled for hardware. <br> The compiler generates an optimization report that describes the structures generated on the FPGA, identifies performance bottlenecks, and estimates resource utilization.
 | FPGA Hardware        | hours           | Generates the real FPGA bitstream to execute on the target FPGA platform

-The typical FPGA DPC++ development workflow is to iterate in each of these stages, refining the code using the feedback provided by that stage.
+The typical FPGA development workflow is to iterate in each of these stages, refining the code using the feedback provided by that stage.
 Intel® recommends relying on emulation and the optimization report whenever possible.

-Compiling for FPGA emulation or generating the FPGA optimization report requires only the Intel® oneAPI DPC++ Compiler (part of the Intel® oneAPI Base Toolkit).
-An FPGA hardware compile requires the Intel® FPGA Add-On for oneAPI Base Toolkit.
+- Compiling for FPGA emulation or generating the FPGA optimization report requires only the Intel® oneAPI DPC++ Compiler (part of the Intel® oneAPI Base Toolkit).
+- An FPGA hardware compile requires the Intel® FPGA Add-On for oneAPI Base Toolkit.

 #### FPGA Emulator

 The FPGA emulator is the fastest method to verify the correctness of your code.
-The FPGA emulator executes the DPC++ device code on the CPU.
+The FPGA emulator executes the SYCL* device code on the CPU.
 The emulator is similar to the SYCL* host device, but unlike the host device, the FPGA emulator device supports FPGA extensions such as FPGA pipes and `fpga_reg`.

 There are two important caveats to remember when using the FPGA emulator.
 *  **Performance is not representative.** _Never_ draw inferences about FPGA performance from the FPGA emulator.
 The FPGA emulator's timing behavior is uncorrelated to that of the physical FPGA hardware.
 For example, an optimization that yields a 100x performance improvement on the FPGA may show no impact on the emulator performance.
 It may show an unrelated increase or even a decrease.